fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 9/18
-- Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine* 34 (May 1887): 59--74.
+- Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine*, 34 (May 1887): 59--74.
 We don't need to summarize the main points of the article---they are clearly stated at the end.
 Our goal is to understand the overall flavor of this article that is representative of Atwater’s work so often referenced in our readings of late. *Skim but don't totally skip* the science lesson details.
   - How does article reflect larger scientific currents?
   - To what extent has this been true for our other sources?